jsimpso81/WPIlibMathLabVIEW_Examples/FRC_Traj_Util/readme.md

 	1. Defining robot properties
 	1. Defining drive system constraints
 	1. Defining the trajectory "waypoints".
 	1. Creating and reviewing the trajectory.
-If changes need to be made to back to steps *a*,*b*,*c* as needed.
+If changes need to be made to back to steps *i*,*ii*,*iii* as needed.
 	1. Write the trajectory to a file.

 	**Sample screen shot**